Russia gas flows to Europe via Ukraine disrupted by war for the first time

-Gas entering Ukraine via the Sokhranivka gas metering station were halted at 7am local time reports Bloomberg after the territory that the station stands on fell under Russian military control.
-The Gas Transmission System Operator of Ukraine (GTSOU) said late on May 10 that it would turn the station off as it no longer controls the station.
+Gas entering Ukraine via the Sokhranivka gas metering station were halted at 7am local time, reports Bloomberg, after the territory that the station stands on fell under Russian military control.
+The Gas Transmission System Operator of Ukraine (GTSOU) said late on May 10 that it would turn the station off, as it no longer controls the station.

-As bne IntelliNews reported, despite the war raging in the country the gas transit business has continued unabated and indeed Gazprom has been transiting the maximum allowed volumes via Ukraine – and paying Kyiv its transit fees under the terms of the deal signed in December 2019 – as Europe races to refill its storage tanks ahead of the coming winter.
+As bne IntelliNews reported, despite the war raging in the country, the gas transit business has continued unabated and indeed Gazprom has been exporting the maximum allowed volumes via Ukraine – and paying Kyiv its transit fees under the terms of the deal signed in December 2019 – as Europe races to refill its storage tanks ahead of the coming winter.
 Russia has taken control of some of the territory where pumping stations are located, but has been careful not to destroy the pipelines or interfere in the transit business.

-There is a cluster of pumping stations around the Donbas region where many of the Russian gas pipelines enter into Ukrainian territory.
+There is a cluster of pumping stations around the Donbas region, where many of the Russian gas pipelines enter into Ukrainian territory.

-While there have been calls for an immediate embargo on Russian gas sales to Europe by many countries, saying that European gas importers are funding president Vladimir Putin’s war machine, the irony is that Russia is sticking to the terms of its transit deal and continues to pay Ukraine for gas transit to Europe and is itself funding the Ukrainian war machine.
+While there have been calls for an immediate embargo on Russian gas sales to Europe by many countries, saying that European gas importers are funding President Vladimir Putin’s war machine, the irony is that Russia is sticking to the terms of its transit deal and continues to pay Ukraine for gas transit to Europe and is itself funding the Ukrainian war machine.

-Gas prices have quadrupled from average pre-war levels according to exports and prices rose a further 6.8% on the news, Bloomberg reports.
-Benchmark gas prices traded 2.9% higher at €101.68 per megawatt-hour by 8:11 a.m. in Amsterdam on May 11.
+Gas prices have quadrupled from average pre-war levels, according to reports, and prices rose a further 6.8% on the news, Bloomberg reports.
+Benchmark gas prices traded 2.9% higher at €101.68 per MWh by 8:11 a.m. in Amsterdam on May 11.

 Russia’s state-owned gas giant Gazprom declined a proposal by GTSOU to switch the transit route to an alternative entry point at Sudzha, the newswire reports.